Configuration Reference¶

 | Scalars | Override (overlay value replaces base value). |

-three profiles.
-If both files define the same scalar key (e.g., axe.max_hook_runners), the overlay wins.
+two files define the same scalar key (e.g., axe.max_hook_runners), the later layer wins.

 Source: src/sase/config/core.py